Variables in pipelines

-Bitbucket Pipelines provides a set of default environment variables as well as the ability to define your own variables.
+Bitbucket Pipelines provides a set of default variables as well as the ability to define your own variables.
 You can mark variables as secured for additional security of your passwords, tokens, and other values.

 AWS_SECRET is the name of the variable.

-Pipelines provides a set of default variables that are available for all builds, and can be used in scripts.
+Pipelines provides a set of default variables that are available for builds, and can be used in scripts.

 The absolute path of the directory that the repository is cloned into within the Docker container.

 |The commit hash of a commit that kicked off the build.|

-|The name of the account in which the repository lives.|
+|The name of the workspace in which the repository lives.|

 |The URL-friendly version of a repository name.
-For more information, see What is a Slug.|
+For more information, see What is a slug?.|

 The tag of a commit that kicked off the build.
 This value is only available on tags.